knorrie/network-examples/lxcbird/README.md

     lxcbird:/var/lib/lxc/birdbase 0-# echo 'APT::Install-Recommends "false";' > rootfs/etc/apt/apt.conf.d/00InstallRecommends

 I hate the default of installing recommends in Debian, so I always turn that off.
+Generally, it's recommended to install Recommends when using Debian, so it installs other packages that are 'generally found together with these ones'.
+Generally, I don't really see the pattern in this, and I recommend to just try disabling Recommends to see which issues you run into, so you learn more about how related software works together.
+Anyway, for your minimal BIRD lxc container, we won't run into any problem doing so now.

 ### Start!